awslabs/aws-support-tools/Systems Manager/SSMAgent-Toolkit-Windows/SSMAgent-Toolkit/README.md

-# SSM Agent Toolkit
+# SSM Agent Toolkit for Windows

-The SSMAgent-Toolkit is a set of PowerShell scripts developed to run multiple checks to determined why an Windows EC2 instance does not come online.
-It will go through the following walkthrough
+The [SSMAgent-Toolkit for Windows](https://github.com/awslabs/aws-support-tools/tree/master/Systems%20Manager/SSMAgent-Toolkit-Windows) is a set of PowerShell scripts developed to run multiple checks to determined why an Windows EC2 instance does not come online.
+It will go through the following workflow

 ![Flowchart](https://github.com/awslabs/aws-support-tools/raw/master/Systems%20Manager/SSMAgent-Toolkit-Windows/SSMAgent-Toolkit_Flowchart.png?raw=1)